jamzad/SlicerMassVision/docs/source/Dataset Post-processing.rst

 Normalization
 ---------
 To perform normalization on the dataset, check the box beside ‘Normalization’.
-Total Ion Current (TIC) normalization is automaticcaly applied.
-If you would like to normalize to a choose reference ion, select 'Refernce Ion' and specify a m/z value from the drop down menu.
+Total Ion Current (TIC) normalization is automatically applied.
+If you would like to normalize to a choose reference ion, select 'Reference Ion' and specify a m/z value from the drop down menu.

 Spectrum Filling
 ----------